 - Legal Guide to Purchasing and Contracting for North Carolina Local Governments

-- Construction Contracts with North Carolina Local Governments (new edition forthcoming in early 2015)
+- Construction Contracts with North Carolina Local Governments

 - Fundamentals of Property Tax Collection Law